not-elm/bevy_flurx/README.md

 [![MIT/Apache 2.0](https://img.shields.io/badge/license-MIT%2FApache-blue.svg)](https://github.com/not-elm/bevy_flurx#license)
 [![Crates.io](https://img.shields.io/crates/d/bevy_flurx.svg)](https://crates.io/crates/bevy_flurx)

-> [!CAUTION]
-> `bevy_flurx` is currently in the early stages of development and is subject to breaking changes.

-> [!IMPORTANT]
-> The version will be updated from beta to v0.3.3 in the near future if there seem to be no problems.
->
-> I believe there will be very few disruptive changes after v0.3.3.

 This library provides a mechanism for more sequential description of delays, character movement, waiting for user input, and other state waits.